 Supreme Court Office

 Supreme Court Website

 The Supreme Court is the court of final appeal in Ireland.
 It sits in the Four Courts in Dublin.

 Composition of the Court

-The Supreme Court is made up of the president of the court (the Chief Justice) and seven ordinary judges.
+The Supreme Court is made up of the president of the court (the Chief Justice) and nine ordinary judges.
 The President of the High Court is also ex officio (because of his/her office) an additional judge of the court.
 Where one of the ordinary judges of the Supreme Court is president of the Law Reform Commission, the number of ordinary judges may be increased by one.
 Under s.5 of the Courts (No. 2) Act 1997, the number of judges may also be exceeded by one where a former Chief Justice serves as a judge of the Supreme Court.
 Additionally, where, because of the illness of a judge of the Supreme Court, or for any other reason, an insufficient number of judges of the Supreme Court is available for the transaction of the business of the court, the Chief Justice may request any ordinary judge or judges of the High Court to sit as a member of the Supreme Court for the hearing of a matter.
 Any judge so requested is then an additional member of the court for that hearing.

 For procedural appeals or cases which do not involve major legal issues the court would normally consist of three judges.
 In cases where the constitutionality of a statute is challenged or where important issues of law arise, a court of five judges will sit.
 Seven judges may sit to hear cases of exceptional importance, such as reference of a Bill to the court under Article 26 of the Constitution.